vbaconnet-ledger/developer-portal/_docs/transport/web-hid-usb.md

     //listen to the events which are sent by the Ledger packages in order to debug the app listen(log => console.log(log))

-    //When the Ledger connected it is trying to display the bitcoin address const appBtc = new AppBtc(transport);
+    //When the Ledger device connected it is trying to display the bitcoin address const appBtc = new AppBtc(transport);
     const { bitcoinAddress } = await appBtc.getWalletPublicKey(
       "44'/0'/0'/0/0",